Mobu59/yolo_series/README.md

 python export.py --weights ./weights/yolov6/yolov6s.pt --data data/coco.yaml --include onnx
 ```
 Note:
-- when export yolox.pt model to onnx, you should set "self.decode_in_inference == True"(yolox.py line36), and if your model will be deployed on mobile platform, you should set "mobile_platform == True"(yolox.py line168).Finally, you should also pay attention to "self.hw"(yolox.py line169), and you should modify it according to your input imgsz.
+- When export yolox.pt model to onnx, you should set "self.decode_in_inference == True"(yolox.py line36), and if your model will be deployed on mobile platform, you should set "mobile_platform == True"(yolox.py line168).Finally, you should also pay attention to "self.hw"(yolox.py line169), and you should modify it according to your input imgsz.
-- when export yolov6.pt model to onnx, if your model will be deployed on mobile platform, you should set "mobile_platform == True"(yolov6.py line123).
+- When export yolov6.pt model to onnx, if your model will be deployed on mobile platform, you should set "mobile_platform == True"(yolov6.py line123).

 ## Reference